dipterix/arm-rstudio-server/macos-arm.md

 ## Compile RStudio-Server on MacOS ARM CPU

+* Status: Still trying...
+(Please do not use this guide for now as it's not working)

 ### Download RStudio-Server

 Go to Github, git-clone the RStudio-Server source code to the `Downloads` folder.
 Do not use the released version (the compiling process requires `.git` folder to exists for some reason.